Beethoven House: Audio documentation

-The Beethoven-Haus Bonn association
+Beethoven-Haus Bonn association

-History and activities of the association
+History and activities

-As the city of Bonn was not interested in maintaining Beethoven's birthplace in 1888, twelve art-loving citizens and pensioners of Bonn founded the Beethoven-Haus association on 24 February 1889 (former legal form) and acquired the property to turn it into a memorial.
+Since Bonn was not interested in maintaining Beethoven's birthplace in 1888, twelve art-loving citizens and pensioners of Bonn founded the Beethoven-Haus association on 24 February 1889 (former legal form) and acquired the property to turn it into a memorial.
 They aimed not only at reconstructing the birthplace "as it was when Beethoven was young" but also at setting up a collection comprising all his compositions as manuscripts and printed editions, his letters, pictures and other beloved items as well as all literature about him, i.e. everything that allows the recipient to explore the composer.
 Their intention was to acquire the house and maintain it as a memorial site.
 They paid 57,000 mark for the house; the refurbishing costs amounted to additional 24,000 mark.
 To support their project the founding members gained a number of famous people as honorary members, among them politicians, artists and scientists.
-Examples include Reich Chancellor von Bismarck, Count von Moltke, Johannes Brahms, Clara Schumann, Max Bruch and Giuseppe Verdi.
-By 1890 the association had 344 members, a quarter of them abroad, among them 35 Britons and 11 Americans.
+Examples include Reich Chancellor von Bismarck, Count von Moltke, Johannes Brahms, Clara Schumann, Max Bruch, and Giuseppe Verdi.

+By 1890, the association had 344 members, a quarter of them abroad, among them 35 Britons and 11 Americans.
 Violinist Joseph Joachim (1831–1907), known for his interpretation of Beethoven's violin concert in D major (op.
 61) and who together with his Joachim quartet contributed significantly to the success of Beethoven's string quartets, served as honorary president.
 In 1890 the association established the Beethoven-Haus chamber music festivals that are held every two years.
 Charity concerts under the direction of Joseph Joachim and supported by renowned musicians raised enough money to maintain the buildings and pay for the association's activities.
 During the first of these chamber music festivals, the largest-ever Beethoven exhibition took place, showing 360 items on loan from all over Europe.